daskol/typst-templates/neurips/checklist.typ

 #block({
   set list(indent: 1em)
   [
-  - *Delete this instruction block, but keep the section heading "NeurIPS paper checklist",*
+  - *Delete this instruction block, but keep the section heading "NeurIPS Paper Checklist".*
   - *Keep the checklist subsection headings, questions/answers and guidelines below.*
   - *Do not modify the questions and only use the provided macros for your answers.*